opentechschool-zurich/resources/git-tutorial/introduction-to-git.md

 Even more important, one of the main goals of Git is to allow you to participate to existing projects.
 In the second module of this tutorial, you will learn how to pull the existing code of a project that is versioned with Git and how to contribute back your changes.
 If a specific project does not use Git but another Version Control System (like [SVN, Mercurial, or Fossil](https://en.wikipedia.org/wiki/List_of_version-control_software)) it's likely that the basic concepts will be similar to the ones you're learning in this tutorial.
+In such cases, don't insist in using Git, just use what the projet is using.

 ## An exercise: adding code to your repository

+- In your project create a folder for the code.
+You can name it `src`, `source`, `code`, but the best one is probably the name of the project, in our case `simple-calculator`.
+- In the new folder, add the main file for your code (`main.py`, `main.dart`, `main.cpp`, `index.js`, `index.php`, ...) and add some code in it to do a calculation (something like `print(2 + 3)`).
+- With the _Source Control_ left panel, add the file to your repository and commit the changes (press on the __A__ next to the file name, write a commit message, and press on the _Commit_ button).
+- In group of two, look at each other other code and give a next task to the other person.
+- When you have completed the task the other person gave you, commit the changes.

+> ### The commit history
+>
+> In the _Explorer_ pane, you can open the _TIMELINE_ section and you will see the history (log) of your commits.
+>
+> You can click on each commit and see the changes it contains.

 ## Bits and bytes